jbrown2002/jobs2/README.md

 #### Predict Price

-To predict a rental price, you can use the `/predict` endpoint.
+To predict a job salary, you can use the `/predict` endpoint.
 Here's an example request:

 ```bash
 curl -X POST http://127.0.0.1:5000/predict \